JoyTerence/Gatsby-Blog/content/Neural Style Transfer/index.md

 For this we need a neural network that has seen enough images in its life (trained with million of images).
 The one that they used in the paper is called VGG19, which is also the one shown in the above image.
 What a coincidence! totally unexpected!!

-Now we know from just a while ago, that later layers of a neural network learns the bigger 'picture'.
+We also know from just a while ago, that later layers of a neural network learns the bigger 'picture'.
 So by feeding the neural network with our Ana de Armas picture, those later layers will probably learn about the outline of her body features.
-So we can just feed this image and extract **not the final output but from the later layers in between**.
+We need these features as it is what we want for the output image.
+To obtain these features, we can just feed this image as input to VGG19 neural network and extract **not the final layers output but from the few layers before it**.

 We now have the **structure** of the first image quite easily.